AkosPapp/devcontainer-features/README.md

 *Allow GitHub Actions to create and approve pull requests* should be enabled in the repository's `Settings > Actions > General > Workflow permissions` for auto generation of `src/<feature>/README.md` per Feature (which merges any existing `src/<feature>/NOTES.md`).

-By default, each Feature will be prefixed with the `<owner/<repo>` namespace.
-For example, the two Features in this repository can be referenced in a `devcontainer.json` with:
+By default, each Feature will be prefixed with the `<owner>/<repo>` namespace.
+The Feature in this repository can be referenced in a `devcontainer.json` with:

 ```
-ghcr.io/devcontainers/feature-starter/color:1
-ghcr.io/devcontainers/feature-starter/hello:1
+ghcr.io/akospapp/nix-devcontainer/nix-devcontainer:0
 ```

-The provided GitHub Action will also publish a third "metadata" package with just the namespace, eg: `ghcr.io/devcontainers/feature-starter`.
+The provided GitHub Action will also publish a metadata package with the namespace: `ghcr.io/akospapp/nix-devcontainer`.
 This contains information useful for tools aiding in Feature discovery.

-'`devcontainers/feature-starter`' is known as the feature collection namespace.
+`akospapp/nix-devcontainer` is the feature collection namespace.

 ### Marking Feature Public